bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Checks if there are duplicate values in a flat list.
+### Checks if there are duplicate values in a flat list

 -   Use `set()` on the given list to remove duplicates, compare its length with the length of the list.

 ```py
 def has_duplicates(lst):